Looking for the best vinyl for your Cricut and Silhouette projects?

 Best permanent (outdoor) vinyl (Top choice: Oracal 651)

 Permanent adhesive vinyl is, well, not actually permanent!

 But it is waterproof and will last much longer than removable vinyl.
 (Most types are rated to last 6 years, but they can definitely stick for longer than that!)

-You’ll use this vinyl for anything that needs to be washed (or exposed to water/weather):
+You’ll use this vinyl for any DIY projects that need to be washed (or exposed to water/weather):

 - cutting boards

 - shot glasses